 Overwatch 2 Kiriko: Story and Background

 On the other side, her mother is an exacting and disciplined ninja, all about taking action and standing up for what is right.
-Her mother also taught both Genji and Hanzo, and Kiriko trained alongside them, meaning she has a strong link to the Shimada brothers.
+Her mother also taught Genji and Hanzo, and Kiriko trained alongside them, meaning she has a solid link to the Shimada brothers.